juanjo-mp/jmolina.cloud/content/about.md

 draft: false
 description: "About me"
 ---
 My name is Juan José Molina (Juanjo) and I'm DevOps Engineer based in Barcelona, Spain.
 In this blog I'll be posting interesting issues I find at work, Linux and macOS workflows, side projects and maybe about music and other random subjects too.
-Feel free to reach out via Email or Instagram DMs if you've got any questions or if you just want to say hi 🙂

 My operating system of choice is Fedora Linux, but I'm currently using macOS at work, therefore I end up using macOS in my free time too.